Good Wound Care is a premium wound management service that comes to you.

 Good Wound Care is a gentle and caring service that aims to provide the best, most up to date, evidence informed wound care for our clients in an approachable and reassuring manner.
 From the first visit with Good Wound Care, we strive to make sure clients have a well understood plan with personalised choices for a way to move forward, that lasts well beyond the first visit.
 We believe, these are the cornerstones that support GOOD wound care, because it makes a lasting difference and matters to the person with the wound.

-You can listen to Donna talk about what makes for Good Wound Care on the High Performance Nursing Podcast
+You can listen to Donna talk about what makes for Good Wound Care on The Wound Guy Conversations or the High Performance Nursing Podcast.

 In 2020 Donna was shortlisted for a Barwon Best Care Award: Living Our Values for ‘Innovation’ in a Covid-19 response to mask-related skin injury.
 In addition, Donna was recognised as part of 2020 International Nurses Day at Barwon Health, and in 2011 received a staff recognition award from the Grampians Department of Health for demonstrated commitment to collaborative relationships and responsive leadership.